naanahmed/Meta-Back_end-Python/README.md

 # Meta-Back_end-Python
-Practice questions and projects done for the Python course of Meta- Backend Specialization
+Practice questions and projects done for the Python course of the Meta - Backend Specialization